-All IRC server's certificates on ports
+All server certificates on port

-9999/tcp are exclusively signed by the Hackint IRC Network Intermediate CA G1.
+6697/tcp are exclusively signed by the Hackint IRC Network Intermediate CA G1.
 The „Hackint IRC Network Intermediate CA G1“ in turn is signed by the Hackint IRC Network Root CA, which is the only CA you should trust when connecting to the hackint irc network.